 - Limitations

-- Not automatic
+- They do not return explicit values

 - Subjective

 From Visual Box-plot to Automatic Approach

 - The IQR of a set of values is calculated as the difference between the upper and lower quartiles, Q3 and Q1.
 IQR = Q3 Q1 - x is an outlier if x < Q1 k IQR or x > Q3 + k IQR (generally k=1.5) - In a boxplot, the highest and lowest occurring value within this limit are indicated by whiskers of the box and any outliers as individual points.